 Option Description USB 3.0 Setting Enables or disables the USB 3.0 support.
 Enable this option only if your operating system supports USB 3.0.
 If you disable this option, devices operate at USB 2.0 speed.
 USB 3.0 is enabled by default.
 User Accessible USB Ports Enables or disables the USB ports.
 Selecting Only Back Ports On disables the front USB ports, selecting All Ports Off disables all USB ports.
 The USB keyboard and mouse operate during boot process in certain operating systems.
 After the boot process is complete, the USB keyboard and mouse do not work if the ports are disabled.
 NOTE: Selecting Only Back Ports On and All Ports Off disables the USB management port and also restricts access to iDRAC features.

-Description Enables or disables the internal USB port.
+Internal USB Port Enables or disables the internal USB port.
 This option is set to Enabled by default.

-Enables or disables the integrated RAID controller.
+Integrated RAID Enables or disables the integrated RAID controller.
 This option is set to Enabled by default.
+Controller

-Enables or disables the integrated network card.
-Enables or disables the I/OAT option.
+Option Description Integrated Network Card 1 Enables or disables the integrated network card.
+I/OAT DMA Engine Enables or disables the I/OAT option.
 Enable only if the hardware and software support the feature.
-Enables or disables the Embedded Video Controller option.
+I/O Snoop Holdoff Response Selects the number of cycles PCI I/O can withhold snoop requests from the CPU, to allow time to complete its own write to LLC.
+This setting can help improve performance on workloads where throughput and latency are critical.
+Embedded Video Controller Enables or disables the Embedded Video Controller option.
 This option is set to Enabled by default.
-Displays the current state of the embedded video controller.
+Current State of Embedded Video Controller Displays the current state of the embedded video controller.
 The Current State of Embedded Video Controller option is a read-only field.
 If the Embedded Video Controller is the only display capability in the system (that is, no add-in graphics card is installed), then the Embedded Video Controller is automatically used as the primary display even if the Embedded Video Controller setting is set to Disabled .
-Enables or disables the BIOS configuration of Single Root I/O Virtualization (SR-IOV) devices.
+SR-IOV Global Enable Enables or disables the BIOS configuration of Single Root I/O Virtualization (SR-IOV) devices.
 This option is set to Disabled by default.
-If your system stops responding, this watchdog timer aids in the recovery of your operating system.
+OS Watchdog Timer If your system stops responding, this watchdog timer aids in the recovery of your operating system.
 When this option is set to Enabled , the operating system initializes the timer.
 When this option is set to Disabled (the default), the timer does not have any effect on the system.
-Enables or disables the support for PCIe devices that need large amounts of memory.
+Memory Mapped I/O above 4 GB Enables or disables the support for PCle devices that need large amounts of memory.
 This option is set to Enabled by default.
-The Slot Disablement feature controls the configuration of mezzanine cards installed in the specified slots.
+Mezzanine Slot Disablement The Slot Disablement feature controls the configuration of mezzanine cards installed in the specified slots.
 Only mezzanine card slots that are present on your system are available for control.

+Integrated Devices on page 44

-Integrated Devices Viewing Integrated Devices
+Viewing Integrated Devices on page 44